-The City of San Francisco has come up with two key points from long-term urban planning efforts: there are more jobs coming than houses, and not all neighborhoods are impacted in the same way.
-You're a graphics specialist working for a newspaper, and you must convey these takeaways with a single image.
+The City of San Francisco has come up with two key points from long-term urban planning efforts: jobs are growing faster than housing, and not all neighborhoods are impacted by the housing shortage in the same way.
+You're a graphics specialist working for a newspaper and you must convey these takeaways with a single image.
 The graphic needs to be a dramatic, yet simple, representation of the data that can be used as a static media element in an article for public consumption.

 Create a scene